Dirkster99/AvalonDock/README.md

 ## In Master branch but not released, yet

-1) Made calculating of DockMinSize for panel based on children DockMinSize
+1) Made calculating of DockMinSize for panel based on children DockMinSize (thanx to [scdmitryvodich](https://github.com/scdmitryvodich))
    - [@dirkster](https://github.com/Dirkster99/AvalonDock/pull/54)

 ## Fixes in Version 3.5.9